 A tooth extraction will be necessary in cases where trauma or decay has damaged the tooth beyond repair.
-If the root has died, or the tooth cannot be stabilized with restorative dentistry a tooth extraction can help to prevent secondary dental health concerns from developing.
+If the root has died or the tooth cannot be stabilized with restorative dentistry, tooth extraction can help to prevent secondary dental health concerns from developing.

 Visiting the dentist at least two times every year can help prevent the need for tooth extraction due to decay or infection.
 Routine dental health exams allow your dentist to diagnose developing dental concerns early on, allowing for conservative treatment.

 Wisdom Tooth Removal

 Wisdom tooth removal is a common procedure for young adults in their late teens to early twenties, as this is when the wisdom teeth typically begin to emerge.
-Overcrowded or impacted teeth may also need to be extracted.
+Overcrowded or impacted teeth often need extraction.

 Wisdom tooth removal is a routine dental procedure done in the comfort of our Claremont, CA dental office.
 Typically patients require only a local anesthetic, but sedation dentistry may be used for optimal comfort.

 Dental Implants for Tooth Replacement

 Claremont Dental Institute provides full-service implant treatment plans to replace missing teeth.
 Dental implants are the most natural solution for restoring your smile’s health, stability, and comfort post tooth loss.

 After tooth extraction, it is generally best to replace the missing tooth as soon as possible.
 Replacing missing teeth can prevent gum disease, bone loss, and shifting teeth and improve oral health.